bernatfp/favmachine/README.md

 4. By now, you must have an API key, an API secret, an Access token and an Access token secret.
 5. Store these 4 keys in a configuration file.
 There's an example configuration file at `$GOPATH/src/github.com/bernatfp/favmachine/config.json`.
 6. On the `words` field of your configuration file, write the keywords or phrases you want to track separated by comma.
 Any tweet that contains any of these will be favorited.
+7. That's it!
+By now, your configuration file should have the following structure:
+´´´
+{
+	"APIKey": "your-api-key",
+	"APISecret": "your-api-secret",
+	"accessToken": "your-access-token",
+	"accessTokenSecret": "your-access-token-secret",
+	"words": "some, comma, separated, words, or even phrases" }
+´´´

 ##Usage